openedx/codejail-service/docs/deployment.rst

 On an actual deployment host with no regular users, just system users (with UID < 1000), and no other services running in other containers, this might work.
 However, the most likely deployment situation is in Kubernetes, where there may be a number of other pods; many of these pods will be using UID 1000.
 But even on a traditional host it creates a fragile situation, where starting unrelated processes as UID 1000 would cause codejail to mysteriously start breaking.

 One solution is to select large, random values for the app and sandbox users.
 On a modern Linux kernel, UIDs and GIDs can be as high as ``2^32 - 1``, although from testing it may be safer to constrain to ``2^31 - 1``.
-Recommendation:

-* Select a UID and GID for the webapp user: ``python3 -c 'import random; print(random.randrange(3000, 2 ** 31))'``.
-Create a group and user for the webapp user using this as its UID and GID.
-* Do the same for the sandbox user, with a new value.
-* Restrict the number of codejail-service instances that are permitted to be scheduled on the same host as each other.

 AppArmor
 ********